 Side Options: Links for recipes are below.

-Greek Village Salad with Grilled Ciabatta or grilled pita bread
+Greek Village Salad with Grilled Ciabatta bread

-Roasted Greek Potatoes
+Oven-Roasted Greek Potatoes

 Blackberry Cornbread Cake

 Prepare the marinade.
-In a large mixing bowl add the olive oil, lemon juice, grated garlic, Greek yogurt, ground cumin, dried oregano, dried rosemary, sweet paprika, bay leaves, Kosher salt, and fresh ground black pepper, whisk to combine.
+In a large mixing bowl, add the olive oil, lemon juice, grated garlic, Greek yogurt, ground cumin, dried oregano, dried rosemary, sweet paprika, bay leaves, Kosher salt, and fresh-ground black pepper.
+Whisk to combine.

 When ready, thread marinated pork pieces through the prepared skewers.